sambowyergis/sambowyergis.github.io/_pages/about.md

 ## Maritime Background

-Alongside my academic work, I hold qualifications as a Senior sailing instructor and Powerboat instructor, and serve in the Royal Navy Reserves.
+Alongside my academic work, I hold qualifications as a Senior sailing instructor and Powerboat instructor, and serve as an Officer in the Royal Navy Reserves.
 This operational experience informs how I approach marine spatial data — particularly around vessel behaviour, navigational constraints, and the practical realities that don't always show up in datasets.